 Sustainability is relevant to everything we do at The Merc Co+op.
 From the products we source to the organizations we support to our recycling program, concern for our environment and our community is always top of mind.
-We support nearly three dozen local growers, champion organic in every department, and provide a space for community growth in both our classroom as well as the Growing Food Growing Health Student Gardens.
+We partner with nearly three dozen local growers, champion organic, and provide a space for community growth in both our classroom as well as the Growing Food Growing Health Gardens.
 See how your co-op is working towards making our planet a healthier place.

-This summer, The Merc Co+op, 901 Iowa, will embark on what will be the city’s largest solar energy project to date.
-Through a full rooftop array, two solar covered carports and a solar covered patio, the community-owned grocery store will install 688 high performance solar panels to provide 29% of their energy each year.
+In August 2018, The Merc Co+op completed the Lawrence’s largest solar energy project to date.
+Through a full rooftop array, two solar covered carports and a solar covered patio, the community-owned grocery store installed 688 high performance solar panels to provide 29% of their energy each year.

 This project allows the co-op to harness our most reliable and sustainable renewable energy resource: the sun.
-The store’s roof will house the majority of the panels.
-Comprised of solar panels mounted on steel beams, the two solar covered carports will offer 32 spaces with partial protection from the elements and shade from the hot summer sun.
+The store’s roof houses the majority of the panels.
+Comprised of solar panels mounted on steel beams, the two solar covered carports offer 32 spaces with partial protection from the elements and shade from the hot summer sun.
 An electric vehicle charging station will be installed for shopper’s use.
-And, a solar covered patio will offer partial shade for outdoor diners.
+And, a solar covered pergola offers partial shade for outdoor diners.
 All together the panels will produce 297,690 Kilowatt hours energy each year, enough to power 22 homes.

 Due to the continuous operation of refrigeration systems, grocery stores consume significant amounts of energy.
 With the cost of conventional energy increasing by 7-10% each year, the need to reduce consumption is more important than ever.